 Meet our Endocrinology Chief, Dr. Manmohan Kamboj.

-1. Type 1 diabetes occurs due to a lack of insulin.
-When people eat carbohydrates, they are broken down into glucose in the body, which is the main source of energy for cells.
-Insulin is a hormone which allows the body to use glucose.
-If there is not enough insulin, glucose builds up in the blood and causes the symptoms and complications that are associated with diabetes.
+Type 1 diabetes happens when the body stops making insulin.
+When we eat carbohydrates, the body breaks them down into glucose (sugar), which is the main source of energy for cells.
+Insulin is made by the beta cells in the pancreas and is the hormone that moves glucose from the blood into the body’s cells for energy.
+Without enough insulin, glucose builds up in the bloodstream and causes the symptoms that are associated with diabetes.

-4. Symptoms of diabetes can be very subtle but worsen over time.
+Symptoms can be easy to miss at first.
 As glucose levels increase, the body compensates by flushing glucose out through the kidneys.
-The result is increased urination, increased thirst and even bedwetting.
-Because the body is not able to use the glucose for energy, this causes fatigue, weight loss and increased appetite.
-If the glucose levels get very high, this can cause a life-threatening illness called diabetic ketoacidosis (DKA) which is also associated with vomiting, dehydration and lethargy.
+The result is increased urination and sometimes bedwetting, increased thirst, increased hunger, and unexplained weight loss.
+If blood sugars stay too high for too long, diabetic ketoacidosis (DKA) can develop, a serious condition associated with vomiting, dehydration and lethargy.
 This is a medical emergency and requires immediate attention.

 All Topics